codehub-learn/lavarel-pfizer/labs/lab-5.md

 - declare routes with `apiResource`
 - add all REST methods for `UsersController`

+### User Story

+As a user, I should be able to run all CRUD operations for users through the API.

 ### Step 1

 Launch a brand new VM with Vagrant if you haven't already done so